-In all ways and in all of their dealings, Honors Academy members are expected to comport themselves according to the highest standards of academic and personal integrity.
-Serious, flagrant, and/or repeated violations of the Howard Payne University Student Handbook and/or the Honors Academy Student Handbook may result in a studetn's probation, suspension, or expulsion from the Honors Academy upon the recommendation of its faculty to the Director.
+In all ways and in all of their dealings, Honors Academy Members are expected to comport themselves according to the highest standards of academic and personal integrity.
+Serious, flagrant, and/or repeated violations of the Howard Payne University Student Handbook and/or the Honors Academy's policies as described in this catalog, whether academic or social, may result in probation, suspension, or expulsion from the Honors Academy with loss of scholarship.